 Spend-down funds are a popular vehicle for donors who want to strengthen and accelerate the impact of their giving in the near to medium-term.
 For the National Ballet, new spend-down funds will drive strategic growth by providing more resources, sooner, for investment in critical priorities like new productions.
-Historical spend-down funds have been fully dispersed and currently there are no dedicated spend-down assets.
+Historical spend-down funds have been fully disbursed and currently there are no dedicated spend-down assets.

-Heather Ogden and Brendan Saye in After the Rain.
-Photo by Karolina Kuras.
+Heather Ogden and Ben Rudisin in The Collective Agreement.
+Photo by Bruce Zinger.